-Discontinue consumption of alcoholic beverages or products containing propylene glycol while taking Metronidazole tablets and for at least three days afterward because abdominal cramps, nausea, vomiting, headaches, and flushing may occur (see CONTRAINDICATIONS and PRECAUTIONS, Drug Interactions).
+Discontinue consumption of alcoholic beverages or products containing propylene glycol while taking Metronidazole and for at least three days afterward because abdominal cramps, nausea, vomiting, headaches, and flushing may occur (see CONTRAINDICATIONS and PRECAUTIONS, Drug Interactions).

 Treatment of Bacterial and Parasitic Infections

 Patients should be counseled that Metronidazole should only be used to treat bacterial and parasitic infections.
 Metronidazole does not treat viral infections (e.g., the common cold).
 When Metronidazole is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
 Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Metronidazole in the future.